JamshedAli18/Credit-Card-Fraud-Detection-System/README.md

 ## 🙌 Author

-This project is built and maintained by [Your Name]
+This project is built and maintained by [JAMSHED ALI]
 Feel free to fork, improve, and contribute!